hashgraph/hedera-agent-kit-py/README.md

 cd hedera-agent-kit-py/python
 ```

----

-### 2️⃣ Install the Hedera Agent Kit SDK
+### 2️⃣ Install with Poetry

 ```bash
 poetry install
 ```

-This will:

-* Create a Poetry-managed virtual environment
+This creates a Poetry-managed virtual environment with all dependencies.
-* Install all dependencies, including Hiero SDK 0.1.9 from PyPI

 ---

 ### 3️⃣ Configure Environment Variables

-The LangChain example requires API keys and credentials to connect to Hedera and OpenAI.
+The LangChain examples require API keys and credentials to connect to Hedera and OpenAI.

 Copy the example file and edit your own `.env`: